mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/configuration/enterprise-catalog/index.md

 ---
 layout: layout.pug
-navigationTitle: Configure enterprise catalog
+navigationTitle: Configure an Enterprise catalog
-title: Configure enterprise catalog
+title: Configure an Enterprise catalog
 menuWeight: 30
-excerpt: Configure enterprise catalog for Kommander
+excerpt: Configure an Enterprise catalog for Kommander
 beta: false
 enterprise: true
 ---

-Kommander supports configuring default catalog(s) for clusters with enterprise license.
+Kommander supports configuring default catalog(s) for clusters with Enterprise license.

-## Configure a default enterprise catalog
+## Configure a default Enterprise catalog

 To configure Kommander to use a default catalog repository, create the following yaml file: